Frequently Asked Questions Relating To Acupuncture

 How do I book the appointment?

 Call the Petersfield Centre on 01730 858160 for appointments at the clinic as well as home and stables visits.
-For appointments in Haslemere you can call Woodlands Vets directly on 01428 651880; you need to inform your vet and we will request the Medical History from them after your booking.
+You need to inform your vet and we will request the Medical History from them after your booking.

 Can pets take homeopathic remedies and acupuncture treatment along with their usual medications?